geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

 - Pursuit of Winning and Going Faster
   - Reflection on humanity's tendency to compete and win.
   - Concerns about how the drive to win has both advanced and affected humanity.
-  - Distinction between the race's meaning and the author's experience on race day.
+  - Distinction between the race's meaning and John's experience on race day.
 - Race Day Experience and Traditions
-  - Detailed description of the author's race day routine.
+  - Detailed description of John's race day routine.
   - Gathering with friends, biking to various locations, and engaging in traditions.
   - Highlighting the sense of community and continuity through traditions.
 - The Impact of the Pandemic